manuelamador/partial_default/README.md

 by Manuel Amador and Christopher Phelan.

-This respository contains code that replicates the numerical results of ["Reputation and Partial Default"](https://manuelamador.me/files/reputationpartial.pdf) by Manuel Amador and Christopher Phelan.
+This repository contains code that replicates the numerical results of ["Reputation and Partial Default"](https://manuelamador.me/files/reputationpartial.pdf) by Manuel Amador and Christopher Phelan.

 ## Description